bge1234/html-css-beautifier/README.md

 The CSS beautifier corrects the spacing around the blocks and around the colons and semicolons.

 Joint todo:
-- Replace cases across all HTML and CSS files.
+- Replace inconsistent cases across HTML and CSS files.
 - Find dead CSS.